Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Why sign-asymmetric clipping breaks within-group cancellation

-\begin{corollary}[GRPO-style clipping can cause intra-group cancellation failure outside the clipping range] Consider the commonly used clipped surrogate in GRPO (or its equivalent reformulation), where the piecewise selection is determined by the sign of the advantage: Let $\bar w = \mathrm{clip}(w, 1-\varepsilon, 1+\varepsilon)$, then for scalar weight $w$ and advantage $A$, the "sign-sensitive" equivalent form is:
+\begin{corollary}[GRPO-style clipping can cause within-group cancellation failure outside the clipping interval] Consider the clipped surrogate objective commonly used in GRPO, or its equivalent rewriting, where piecewise selection is determined by the sign of the advantage.
+Let $\bar w = \mathrm{clip}(w, 1-\varepsilon, 1+\varepsilon)$.
+For a scalar weight $w$ and advantage $A$, the sign-sensitive equivalent form is

-In the case of shared context-token events, if there are two trajectories $i, j$ in the group such that $w_{i,t^\star} = w_{j,t^\star} = w$ and $\widehat{A}_i > 0, \widehat{A}_j < 0$, and $w \notin [1-\varepsilon, 1+\varepsilon]$ causing the two trajectories to enter \emph{different branches} of the piecewise operator (for example, one trajectory takes $w$, the other takes $\bar w$), then the effective coefficients for the shared tokens within the group will no longer be consistent, which can result in the failure of intra-group cancellation and cause non-zero drift. \end{corollary}
+In a shared context-token event, suppose there are two trajectories $i,j$ in the group such that $w_{i,t^\star} = w_{j,t^\star} = w$, $\widehat{A}_i > 0$, and $\widehat{A}_j < 0$.
+If $w \notin [1-\varepsilon, 1+\varepsilon]$ causes the two trajectories to enter \emph{different branches} of the piecewise operator, for example one in the unclipped branch and the other in the clipped-constant branch, then the true gradient coefficients of the shared token are no longer identical within the group.
+This can cause within-group cancellation to fail and produce nonzero drift. \end{corollary}